14 Best Movies of 1974

 Read More: Best Movies of 1995

 Of the many disaster epics produced in the seventies, a genre born in the decade, this was the finest of the lot.
-Lavishly produced, an all star cast, and stunning visual effects tell the story of a skyscraper set ablaze in the middle, with a party on the top floor and no way to get to the people.
-Paul Newman, Steve MCQueen, Faye Dunaway, and Fred Astaire are among the cast, but let’s be clear, the cinematography and effects are the star of this baby.
+Lavishly produced, an all-star cast and stunning visual effects tell the story of a skyscraper set ablaze in the middle, with a party on the top floor and no way to get to the people.
+Paul Newman, Steve McQueen, Faye Dunaway, and Fred Astaire are among the cast, but let’s be clear: the cinematography and effects are the stars of this baby.
 It is a thriller from the beginning to the end.
-Nominated for eight Academy Awards including Best Picture.
+Nominated for eight Academy Awards, including Best Picture.

 Read More: Best Movies of 1993

-When Hollywood started exploring the role of the woman in society, this was among the first and the very best of the those films.
+When Hollywood started exploring the role of women in society, this was among the first and the very best of those films.
 Ellen Burstyn gives a performance for the ages as a married woman suddenly a widow who goes looking for herself, son in tow, in hopes of finding who she is.
-Burstyn is superb in the film, winning an Academy Award, directed by, surprisingly, Martin Scorsese who took the job to learn about women.
-They learned so much from one another, and created a film that spoke to women like few ever had, or have since.
+Burstyn is superb in the film, winning an Academy Award, directed by, surprisingly, Martin Scorsese, who took the job to learn about women.
+They learned so much from one another and created a film that spoke to women like few ever had or have since.

 Read More: Best Movies of 1980

-John Cassavettes was the father of the American independent cinema, a fearless director-writer who would act in Hollywood movies (Rosemary’s Baby) and pour his own funds into his films, which usually featured his wife, the great Gena Rowlands and actor friends of theirs.
-In this work, Rowlands gives her finest performance as a woman slowly breaking down and is powerless to not suffer a nervous breakdown.
-It is a harrowing performance that earned the actress a richly deserved Oscar nomination, and a surprising one for her director-writer hubby.
+John Cassavetes was the father of American independent cinema, a fearless director-writer who would act in Hollywood movies (Rosemary’s Baby) and pour his own funds into his films, which usually featured his wife, the great Gena Rowlands, and actor friends of theirs.
+In this work, Rowlands gives her finest performance as a woman slowly breaking down and is powerless not to suffer a nervous breakdown.
+It is a harrowing performance that earned the actress a richly deserved Oscar nomination and a surprising one for her director-writer hubby.

 Read More: Best Movies of 1989